Azure/azureml-assets/training/model_management/components/mlflow_model_local_validation/README.md

 ### Description

 Validates if a MLFLow model can be loaded on a compute and is usable for inferencing.
-See [docs](https://aka.ms/azureml/components/mlflow_model_local_validation) to learn more.

 ## Inputs